Wire transfer: Retail money transfers

 One of the largest companies that offer wire transfer is Western Union, which allows individuals to transfer or receive money without an account with Western Union or any financial institution.
 Concern and controversy about Western Union transfers have increased in recent years, because of the increased monitoring of money-laundering transactions, as well as concern about terrorist groups using the service, particularly in the wake of the September 11, 2001, attacks.
 Although Western Union keeps information about senders and receivers, some transactions can be done essentially anonymously, for the receiver is not always required to show identification.

 Another option for consumers and businesses transferring money internationally is to use specialised brokerage houses for their international money transfer needs.
 Many of these specialised brokerage houses can transfer money at better exchange rates compared to banks, thus saving up to 4%.
-These providers can offer a range of currency exchange products like Spot Contracts, Forward Contracts and Limit Orders.
+These providers can offer a range of currency exchange products like spot contracts, forward contracts and limit orders.
 However, not all such providers are regulated by appropriate government bodies.
-For example, in the UK, even though such companies are regulated by the Financial Conduct Authority, not all of them fall under (FCA) scrutiny.
-Regulators include the Australian Securities and Investments Commission (ASIC), the Financial Transactions Reports Analysis Centre of Canada (FINTRAC) in Canada, the Hong Kong Customs and Excise Department in Hong Kong and the Financial Conduct Authority (FCA) in the UK.
+For example, in the UK, even though such companies are regulated by the Financial Conduct Authority, not all of them fall under FCA scrutiny.
+Other such regulators include the Australian Securities and Investments Commission (ASIC), the Financial Transactions Reports Analysis Centre of Canada (FINTRAC) in Canada, and the Hong Kong Customs and Excise Department.

 International

 Most international transfers are executed through SWIFT, a co-operative society founded in 1974 by seven international banks, which operate a global network to facilitate the transfer of financial messages.
 Using these messages, banks can exchange data for the transfer of funds between financial institutions.
 SWIFT's headquarters are in La Hulpe, on the outskirts of Brussels, Belgium.

-SWIFT also acts as a United Nations–sanctioned international standards body for the creation and maintenance of financial-messaging standards.
+SWIFT also acts as an international standards body for the creation and maintenance of financial-messaging standards.
 See SWIFT Standards.

 Each financial institution is assigned an ISO 9362 code, also called a Bank Identifier Code (BIC) or SWIFT Code.
 These codes are generally eight characters long.
 For example: Deutsche Bank is an international bank with its head office in Frankfurt, Germany, the SWIFT Code for which is DEUTDEFF: